roxanayahyaabadi/GazeTGGNet/README.md

 Please run `LandmarkExtraction_MPIIFaceGaze.py` file to extract 478 landmarks from normalized images of MPIIFaceGaze dataset.

-# TGGNet
+# Training TGGNet
 ## GazeCapture
-Please run `TGGNET_GazeCapture.py` code for training and testing the proposed TGGNet on Gazecapture.
+Please run `TGGNET_GazeCapture.py` code for training and testing the proposed TGGNet on Gazecapture dataset.
 The test scale is normal Euclidean.
 To convert it back to real scale (centimeter), run `RealScale_GazeCapture.py`.

+## MPIIFaceGaze
+Please run `MPIIFaceGaze_Normal.py` for training and testing the proposed TGGNet on MPIIFaceGaze dataset.
+For converting the POG to the, run `Real_world_MPIIFaceGaze.py` so the test scale is normal Euclidean in mm.

+## Gaze360
+Please run `Gaze360.py` for training and testing the proposed TGGNet on Gaze360 dataset.
+The test scale is mean angle error in degree.

 # Demo